Stream a real stream with the soothing sounds of national parks

-Wish you were sitting by a stream in Yosemite listening to water gurgle over rocks right now instead of in your cubicle hearing clacking keyboards?
+Wish you were sitting by a stream in Yosemite listening to water gurgle over rocks instead of in your cubicle hearing clacking keyboards?

 The National Park Foundation has dropped Parktracks, a 12-minute soundtrack made from audio recorded at national parks across the United States.
 Hit play and you'll hear hummingbirds, squirrels, coyotes, owls and other sounds that definitely aren't fire drills and ringtones.